Case management

 care consultancy

+Could we help with case management?
 Not everyone has a family to help them piece together what they need in later life which is where our case management service comes in.
-Whether it’s arranging, chasing up and attending health appointments, dealing with household admin, or managing the maintenance of a property, there is always something which needs attention.
+Whether it’s arranging, chasing up and attending health appointments, dealing with household admin, or managing the maintenance of a property.
+There is always something which needs attention.

-Home & Company offers a case management package providing a care consultancy and case management service for clients in and around Brighton t to include coordination and management of all aspects of mental health and home.
+Home & Company offers case management for clients in and around Brighton.
+This can include coordination and management of all aspects of health and home.

-We provide cost effective, options and services where case management is a collaborative process that’s carefully organised and agreed upon between us and our clients.
+We provide a cost effective service where case management is a collaborative process that’s carefully organised and agreed upon between us and our clients.
+Do give us a ring to discuss if you think we could help.

 Case study – a step by step approach to introducing holistic support